 At ClaimCompass, we’re here to answer your question and offer you the solution you’ve been dreaming of - even if you didn’t realize it.

 Was your flight canceled due to COVID-19?
-We help you claim a refund!
+We might be able to help you claim a refund!

 What to do if your flight is canceled due to COVID-19?